edgedb/edgedb/docs/internals/protocol/overview.rst

 for negotiating the protocol and connection parameters, including authentication.
 The command phase is the regular operation phase where the server is processing queries sent by the client.
-In the command phase there are two possible command flows: the script flow and the granular flow.
+In the command phase there are two possible command flows: script flow and granular flow.

 Connection Phase
 ----------------

 To begin a session, a client opens a connection to the server, and sends the :ref:`ref_protocol_msg_client_handshake`.
-Server responds in one of the three ways:
+The server responds in one of three ways:

 1. One of the authentication messages (see :ref:`below <ref_authentication>`);
 2. :ref:`ref_protocol_msg_server_handshake` followed by one of the authentication messages;
-3. :ref:`ref_protocol_msg_error` which indicates invalid client handshake message.
+3. :ref:`ref_protocol_msg_error` which indicates an invalid client handshake message.

-:ref:`ref_protocol_msg_server_handshake` is only sent if the requested connection parameters cannot be fully satisfied, the server responds to offer the protocol parameters it is willing to support.
+:ref:`ref_protocol_msg_server_handshake` is only sent if the requested connection parameters cannot be fully satisfied; the server responds to offer the protocol parameters it is willing to support.
 Client may proceed by noting lower protocol version and/or absent extensions.
 Client *MUST* close the connection if protocol version is unsupported.
 Server *MUST* send subset of the extensions received in :ref:`ref_protocol_msg_client_handshake` (i.e. it never adds extra ones).

-While it's not required by the protocol specification itself, current EdgeDB server requires setting the following params in :ref:`ref_protocol_msg_client_handshake`:
+While it's not required by the protocol specification itself, EdgeDB server currently requires setting the following params in :ref:`ref_protocol_msg_client_handshake`:

 * ``user`` -- username for authentication